nonplayer/hammercrawl/hc_core_player.md

 ## Extended Equipment Details

 The following sub-sections contain collections of extended descriptions of specific items, organized in sections that should be familiar to players of the classic game systems.
 The alphabetically-sorted contents of each sub-section are by no means exhaustive, instead meant to focus primarily on items which require specific additional description beyond the obvious.

+### Equipment Qualities

+Be they weapons, armour, or various adventuring tools, all items of gear can be assigned some special qualities.
+The following list of qualities applies to all the items in this equipment section.

+**Bag:** This item adds additional encumbrance slots to the character's inventory.

+**Durable:** This item enjoys an advantage on all its saving throws.

+**Fragile:** This item suffers a disadvantage on all its saving throws.

+**Wearable:** This item can be equipped directly to the character's person, not requiring encumbrance when worn.

 ### Weapons